-- defaulted (based on OTP Group level default definition); - it is classified as non-performing forborne (based on OTP Group level forborne definition); - the monitoring classification of corporate and municipal customers above different thresholds defined at OTP Group level (including but not limited to): - breaches of contracts; - o significant financial difficulties of the debtor (such as capital adequacy, liquidity, deterioration of the instrument quality); - o bankruptcy, liquidation, debt settlement processes against the debtor; - o forced strike-off is commenced against the debtor; - o termination of a loan contract by the Issuer; - o occurrence of a fraud event; and - o termination of the active market of the financial asset.
+• defaulted (based on the OTP Group level default definition);

-If the exposure is no longer considered as credit impaired, OTP Group will allocate the exposure to Stage 2.
+- it is classified as non-performing forborne (based on the OTP Group level forborne definition); - the monitoring classification of corporate and municipal customers above different thresholds defined at the OTP Group level (including but not limited to): - breaches of contracts; - significant financial difficulties of the debtor (such as capital adequacy, liquidity, deterioration of the instrument quality); - o bankruptcy, liquidation, debt settlement processes against the debtor; - forced strike-off is commenced against the debtor; - termination of a loan contract by the Issuer; - o occurrence of a fraud event; and - termination of the active market of the financial asset.

-When loss allowance is calculated in respect of exposures categorised into stages the following process is followed by stages:
+If the exposure is no longer considered as credit impaired, the OTP Group will allocate the exposure to Stage 2.

-- Stage 1 (performing): loss allowance at an amount equal to 12-month expected credit loss is recognised; - Stage 2 (significant increase in credit risk): loss allowance at an amount equal to lifetime expected credit loss is recognised; and
+When loss allowance is calculated in respect of exposures categorised into stages the following process needs to be followed for each stage:

-Stage 3 (non-performing): loss allowance at an amount equal to lifetime expected credit loss is recognised.
+- Stage 1 (performing): loss allowance at an amount equal to 12-month expected credit loss is recognised; - Stage 2 (significant increase in credit risk): loss allowance at an amount equal to lifetime expected credit loss is recognised; and - Stage 3 (non-performing): loss allowance at an amount equal to lifetime expected credit loss is recognised.